thechangelog/draft/draft/ansible-docker.md

 To go from no server to a fully deployed Rails application in just under 12 minutes is impressive by any standard.
-To get a very basic Continuous Integration system for free and be able to preview branches side-by-side the live application, without affecting it in any way, is incredibly powerful.
-Even if this approach doesn't offer the redundancy and scalability required by a production environment, it brings it within reach of regular individuals like you and me.
-This makes me very excited, and having reached the end of the article, I can only hope that by now you share the same enthusiasm.
+To get a very basic Continuous Integration system for free and be able to preview different versions of my application side-by-side the "live" version, without affecting it in any way, is incredibly powerful.
+This makes me very excited, and having reached the end of the article, I can only hope that you share my excitement.

 I gave a talk at the January 2014 London Docker meetup on this subject, [I have shared the slides on